Friday 17th January 2020

 A walk to Ardoch (5.3 miles)

 The school day now finishes at 1.10 on a Friday.
 This gives a wee bit of time.
 It’s 2020, the year I will retire so I’m not going to need this for much longer.
-I am trying to get walks when I can in as I’m not cycling to school at present.
+I am trying to get walks in when I can in as I’m not cycling to school at present.
 This walk to three ruined cottages is wonderful.
 It’s only recently I’ve done it calling at all three cottages.
 I’ve often been to them individually, maybe cottage 3 not so much.

 This is Charlie’s tree.
-He always touched the tree root.
-So I do the same.
+He always touched the tree root, so I do the same.
 I hope I’m not getting a bit superstitious.
 It is almost exactly one mile from the house.

 About 1.7 miles from the house is this nice wee waterfall that flows from a gloomy wee loch just behind it.
 It is very hard to get at the loch now as the old track has becomes so overgrown.
 The rain had come on and I was getting a bit wet.
 I decided to go on to the where the track cuts off from the Boath road and see what it was like then before deciding if I chicken out and go home.
 I don’t enjoy walking in the rain.